aviator5/dnaspec-origin/docs/project-guide.md

 - Saves your agent selection to `dnaspec.yaml`
 - Generates agent-specific integration files based on your DNA guidelines
 - Updates managed blocks while preserving custom content outside those blocks
+- **When no sources are configured**: Removes existing DNASPEC blocks from AGENTS.md and CLAUDE.md (if present)

 **Generated Files:**